Ada-Developers-Academy/independent-ai-topics/working-w-copilot/setting-up-copilot.md

    - Look for a "PRO" status under "Highlights" in your profile on GitHub.
 In the upper-right corner of any page, click your profile photo, then click "Your Profile".
    ![A GitHub profile page with the "Highlights" section circled](assets/setting-up-copilot/github-profile-pro-location.png)
    *Fig. "Highlights" section of a profile on GitHub*
-   - If you have issues activating your Student Developer Pack, please file a ticket with [GitHub Education Support](https://support.github.com/contact/education).
+   - If you have issues accessing or activating your Student Developer Pack, please file a ticket with [GitHub Education Support](https://support.github.com/contact/education).
 The linked support page also has a button to troubleshoot with GitHub's Virtual Agent in case it can provide immediate help.

 2. Go to the account settings screen by clicking your profile photo in the upper-right corner of any page, then click "Settings".
 Under the "Code, planning, and automation" section of the "Settings" sidebar, click "Copilot".
    ![The GitHub "Settings" menu with the "Code, planning, and automation" section underlined and the "Copilot" option circled](assets/setting-up-copilot/github-settings-menu.png)